We are currently updating our website. Please excuse any inconsistencies in our content or temporary disruptions during this time. Thank you.

 New research grants will further our work to promote injury prevention in communities across BC.

-Learn more about our work related to poisonings on our Poisoning injury page.
+Learn more about our work related to road safety on our Road Safety pages.

 The BC Injury Research and Prevention Unit is a leader in the production and transfer of injury prevention knowledge and the integration of evidence-based injury prevention practices in the daily lives of those at risk, those who care for them, and those with a mandate for public health and safety in British Columbia.